Sparse PCA: A New Scalable Estimator Based On Integer Programming

 \section{Optimization Algorithms}

 Problem~\eqref{reg_multi} is a mixed integer optimization problem with $O(p)$ binary variables and $O(p^2)$ continuous variables.
-When $p$ is large (e.g., of the order of a few hundred), this poses challenges for commercial solvers such as Gurobi and Mosek.
-Here, we propose a specialized algorithm for~\eqref{reg_multi} that can scale to much larger instances compared to off-the-shelf commercial solvers.
+When $p$ is large (e.g., of the order of a few hundred), commercial solvers such as Gurobi and Mosek face computational challenges.
+Here, we propose a specialized algorithm for~\eqref{reg_multi} that can scale to much larger instances than off-the-shelf commercial solvers.
 The key idea of our approach is to reformulate~\eqref{reg_multi} into minimizing a convex function involving $p$ binary variables with additional cardinality constraints:

 where, as we show subsequently, $F:[0,1]^p\to\R$ is convex.
 Note that Problem~\eqref{generalmi} is an optimization problem with $p$ binary variables, unlike~\eqref{reg_multi} involving $O(p^2)$ continuous and $O(p)$ binary variables.
 To optimize~\eqref{generalmi}, we employ an outer approximation algorithm~\citep{duran1986outer} as we discuss below.
 The following section shows how to reformulate Problem~\eqref{reg_multi} into form~\eqref{generalmi}.